How Evaluations Work

 }

 The evaluation process is asynchronous.
-Store the id value, you will need it to retrieve the evaluation result.
+Store the id value.
+You will need it to retrieve the evaluation result.

-3. Receive the Evaluation Result
+3. Receive the evaluation result

-Once processing is complete, you can receive the result in two ways:
+Once processing is complete, you can receive the result in two ways.

-Webhooks (Recommended)
+Webhooks (recommended)

 Configure a webhook endpoint to receive results automatically as soon as the evaluation is ready.
 This is the recommended approach for production integrations.